brogrammer232/Crafting-an-OS-Notes-and-Insights/notes/01_computer_architecture/15_volatile_and_non_volatile_memory.md

 > **Random Quote:** Perfection is achieved not when there is nothing more to add, but when there is nothing left to take away.

-**Memory** refers to components that store data, either temporarily or permanently, for access and processing.
-Broadly, memory falls into two categories:
+**Memory** refers to hardware components responsible for storing data, either temporarily or permanently, for processing and retrieval.
+Broadly, memory is categorized into two types:

-+ **Volatile Memory:** Loses data when power is cut.
+* **Volatile Memory:** Requires power to retain data; contents are lost upon power loss.
-+ **Non-Volatile Memory:** Retains data even without power.
+* **Non-Volatile Memory:** Retains data even when power is removed.

 ---

 ## Volatile Memory

-Volatile memory is a type of computer memory that requires power to maintain the stored information.
-Once the system is powered off, the contents are lost.
+Volatile memory is a type of memory that loses its contents once power is removed.
+It is used primarily for temporary data storage during system operation.

 ### Types of Volatile Memory

-+ **RAM (Random Access Memory):**
+* **RAM (Random Access Memory):**

-    - There are two types of RAM:
+  * RAM is further classified into:

-        * **DRAM (Dynamic RAM):** Needs to be refreshed thousands of times per second.
-It is slower and cheaper.
+    * **DRAM (Dynamic RAM):** Requires frequent refreshing (thousands of times per second).
+It is slower and more cost-effective.
-        * **SRAM (Static RAM):** Does not need to be refreshed thousands of times per second.
-It is faster and more expensive.
-It's also more reliable.
+    * **SRAM (Static RAM):** Does not require constant refreshing.
+It is faster, more expensive, and more reliable than DRAM.

-+ **Cache:** This is located on or near the CPU.
-It is very fast SRAM used to store frequently accessed instructions/data.
+* **Cache Memory:** Located on or near the CPU, this is typically high-speed SRAM used to store frequently accessed instructions and data to reduce latency.

 ### Use Cases

-+ Used to temporarily store data for programs that are actively running.
+* Temporary storage for data and instructions used by actively running programs.
-+ They act as high-speed workspace for the CPU (cache and registers).
+* Functions as high-speed working memory for the CPU, including cache and registers.

 ### Read/Write Speeds

-Volatile memory read and write speeds are extremely fast, typically in the range of nanoseconds.
-For instance, DDR4 RAM has a bandwidth of up to 25.6 GB/s per module.
+Read and write speeds for volatile memory are exceptionally fast, typically measured in nanoseconds.
+For example, DDR4 RAM can provide bandwidths up to 25.6 GB/s per module.

 ### Data Retention

-As mentioned earlier, everything is wiped when power is lost.
-This is why unexpected shutdowns lead to data loss if unsaved.
+All data stored in volatile memory is lost once power is interrupted.
+Consequently, unsaved work is lost during unexpected shutdowns.

 ---

 ## Non-Volatile Memory

-Non-volatile memory retains stored data even when not powered.
-They are mostly used for long-term storage.
+Non-volatile memory retains stored data even in the absence of power.
+It is typically used for long-term or permanent storage.

 ### Types of Non-Volatile Memory

-+ **ROM (Read-Only Memory):** This is not typically writable during normal operation.
-It includes pre-programmed data like **firmware/BIOS**.
+* **ROM (Read-Only Memory):** Generally not writable during normal operation.
+It is used to store pre-programmed instructions such as firmware or BIOS.

-+ **Flash Memory:** This is electrically erasable and reprogrammable.
-They are easily writable during normal operation.
-Examples: SSDs, USB drives, and microcontrollers.
+* **Flash Memory:** Electrically erasable and reprogrammable.
+It supports write operations during standard use.
+Examples include SSDs, USB flash drives, and embedded microcontroller storage.

-+ **Hard Disk Drives (HDDs):** These store data magnetically on spinning disks.
-They are therefore affected by strong magnets.
-They are also easily writable during normal operation.
+* **Hard Disk Drives (HDDs):** Utilize magnetic storage on spinning platters.
+These are susceptible to damage from strong magnetic fields and support standard read/write operations.

-+ **Optical Discs (CDs/DVDs):** These store data using lasers and pits on a disc surface.
+* **Optical Discs (CDs/DVDs):** Use laser technology to store data as pits on a reflective disc surface.

 ### Use Cases

-+ Store firmware, operating systems, and user data on computers.
+* Storage of firmware, operating systems, and user files.
-+ They are also used for long term data storage (personally or on the cloud).
+* Long-term data storage, both locally and in cloud environments.

 ### Read/Write Speeds

-Non-volatile memory is a lot slower than volatile memory.
+Non-volatile memory is generally slower than volatile memory.

-+ SSDs: ~500 MB/s (SATA), and up to 7000 MB/s (NVMe).
+* SSDs: \~500 MB/s (SATA) to \~7000 MB/s (NVMe).
-+ HDDs: ~80-160 MB/s.
+* HDDs: \~80–160 MB/s.
-+ ROM: This is the slowest of all.
-EEPROM ranges around 0.1-1 MB/s while mask ROM averages at 1-10 MB/s.
-You don't need to know all the different types of ROM for now.
+* ROM: Among the slowest; EEPROM typically achieves 0.1–1 MB/s, while mask ROM ranges between 1–10 MB/s.

+*Note:* In-depth knowledge of all ROM variants is not required at this stage.

 ### Data Retention

-Non-volatile memory can store data for years or decades, depending on type and wear.
-They are ideal for storage and archival.
+Data in non-volatile memory can persist for many years or decades, making it suitable for long-term and archival storage.

 ---

-## Bonus Concepts You Should Know
+## Supplementary Concepts

-+ **EEPROM (Electrically Erasable Programmable ROM)**:
+* **EEPROM (Electrically Erasable Programmable ROM):**

-    - Byte-level access.
+  * Offers byte-level access.
-    - Slower than flash memory.
+  * Slower than flash memory.

-+ Flash Memory:
-    - Block-level access.
+* **Flash Memory:**

+  * Operates at block-level access.
-    - Faster and cheaper than EEPROM.
+  * Faster and more economical than EEPROM.
-    - Used in USB drives, SSDs, and microcontrollers.
+  * Commonly used in USB drives, SSDs, and embedded systems.

-+ **Firmware:** This is software embedded into hardware.
-It is usually store in non-volatile memory like ROM or Flash.
-It is critical for device startup (e.g., BIOS, UEFI).
+* **Firmware:** Software permanently embedded into hardware, typically stored in ROM or Flash memory.
+It is essential for system initialization and low-level hardware control (e.g., BIOS, UEFI).